Scholarly biography and interests

 The United Nations University Institute for Advanced Studies, 2010 Policy Report, Cities, Biodiversity and Governance: Perspectives and Challenges of the Implementation of the Convention on Biological Diversity at the City Level, referrers to the Continuous Productive Urban Landscapes concept as “a powerful urban design instrument for achieving local sustainability while reducing cities’ ecological footprints” (Pp 31-32).

-Currently, the book Second Nature Urban Agriculture, edited by Andre Viljoen and Katrin Bohn is on the shortlist for the Royal Institute of British Architects (RIBA) 2015 President's Medal for outstanding university located research.
+In 2015, the book Second Nature Urban Agriculture, edited by Andre Viljoen and Katrin Bohn won the Royal Institute of British Architects (RIBA) 2015 President's Medal for outstanding university located research.
+This follows a 2007 shortlisting for the same award of their earlier book, Continuous Productive Urban Landscapes (CPULs).

 Prior to joining academia Andre worked in architectural practice and continues to undertake some research led work within Bohn and Viljoen Architects.